rust-lang/book/src/ch19-03-advanced-traits.md

 all the methods of `Vec<T>` directly on `Wrapper` such that the methods delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec<T>`.
-If we wanted the new type to have every method the inner type has, implementing the `Deref` trait (discussed in Chapter 15 in the “Treating Smart Pointers like Regular References with the `Deref` Trait” section) on the `Wrapper` to return the inner type would be a solution.
+If we wanted the new type to have every method the inner type has, implementing the `Deref` trait (discussed in Chapter 15 in the [“Treating Smart Pointers Like Regular References with the `Deref` Trait”][smart-pointer-deref]<!-- ignore --> section) on the `Wrapper` to return the inner type would be a solution.
 If we don’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

 Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
 Let’s switch focus and look